 About the project

-The interdisciplinary collaboration between digital humanists, human & social sciences scholars and computer researchers will investigate innovative ways of gathering new resources through crowdsourcing and web-crawling as well as linking and reusing preexisting datasets.
+This interdisciplinary collaboration between digital humanists, human & social sciences scholars and computer researchers will investigate innovative ways of gathering new resources through crowdsourcing and web-crawling, as well as by linking and reusing pre-existing datasets.
 Extracting descriptors from a sample of multilingual textual sources will contribute to a robust ontology as well as to multiple thesauri of invariants accounting for the lowest common denominator of European reading experiences across times and cultures.
 READ-IT will thus ensure the sustainable and reusable aggregation of qualitative data allowing an in-depth analysis of the Cultural Heritage of reading.
 The corpus encompassed is a rich ‘human archive’ in multiple media and languages depicting a transaction between reading subjects and reading material.
 Yet it is currently scattered and insufficiently labeled, thus untraceable.
 Without gathering, describing and structuring, it will remain unknown.

 READ-IT will maximize research outputs and foster further active engagement with the digital Cultural Heritage of reading in Europe through ‘beyond the state of the art’ smart APIs and user interfaces designed for the co-curation of personal collections and memories of reading.
 This will shed light on the societal impact of digitally mediated knowledge and of public engagement with the Cultural Heritage of European print culture.